danielquantum/danielquantum/README.md

 ## Here are my selected portfolio for Data Science projects:
 https://www.datacamp.com/portfolio/danielsethio

-## My data science notes, written using Obsidian program, can be found at:
+## My data science notes, written using the Obsidian program, can be found at:
 https://github.com/danielquantum/data_science_notes

 # 📫 How to reach me: